 Postponing car repairs could result in serious malfunctions, not to mention, an incredibly high service bill.
 Don’t ignore the warning signs of a mechanical problem.
 The payoff is thousands of dollars saved, and all it takes is a little preventative care to ensure that your car remains in tiptop shape.

-If you’re sinking money into a beat-up gas guzzler, then Canada Drives can help you find the car for your future.
-We’ll make sure you get a car that keeps you on the road, worry-free for years to come.
+If you’re sinking money into a beat-up gas guzzler, then Canada Drives can help you find a vehicle worth investing in.
 Come pick a car at Canada Drives and see what great payment plan we can build for you.
-Apply now!
+Get started!